I've been travelling a bit this summer and although I've been

 I am asked, I usually answer San Francisco, because that is where I was

-born and since my college days at UC Berkeley I have lived most of my adult
+born and since my college days at UC Berkeley I lived most of my adult

-life either in The City or in a town on The Bay overlooking The City.
-I mention
+life either in The City or in a town on The Bay overlooking The City until I moved to the Deep South, about 21 years ago this week.

 This